$altText

 Each year from 2017-2023, two or three faculty or staff members were chosen via a nomination and committee review process to receive the CILMAR Vision Award for their outstanding implementation of intercultural learning on campus and/or in study abroad, their mentorship efforts, and their leadership in assessment and innovative research.

-The vision of CILMAR is an inclusive and interculturally proficient Purdue community.
-CILMAR’s team strives to support intercultural learning, inclusive teaching, and belongingness across campus, especially with innovations in the curriculum and co-curriculum.
+The vision of CILMAR is an interculturally proficient Purdue community.
+CILMAR’s team strives to support intercultural learning across campus, especially with innovations in the curriculum and co-curriculum.
 Each year as we celebrate the history of our center, we pause to honor visionaries across campus whose collaborative efforts make our mission possible.

 Elizabeth Barajas began her relationship with CILMAR in the Purdue Polytechnic Insitute (PPI) under the leadership of Dr. Robert Cox when he headed the Global Programs office there.
 Now, a Polytechnic leader in her own right, Barajas promotes intercultural learning across the Institute.
 For example, PPI continues to lead the entire campus in large-scale assessment efforts, with an exemplary first/fourth-year longitudinal data collection model that provides invaluable evidence of growth and pain points in student learning outcomes.
 Barajas has also designed, implemented, and assessed a demonstrably effective study abroad for pre-matriculation students, mentoring their ICL before they even come to campus, and she has been a strong voice in support of virtual exchange and other alternative intercultural learning opportunities.

 Nastasha Johnson is also a long-time collaborator of CILMAR, with several extensive research studies and joint projects in their history together.
 In fact, she was a co-PI in CILMAR’s first successful grant proposal for external funding in 2018.
-Johnson’s nominator commented on her work at the intersection of ICL and DEIB – not only is she an advocate for and a recognized expert in ICL in the national arena in library sciences, but she is also active with the university Equity Task Force, Office of Diversity, Inclusion, and Belonging, and many other efforts on campus to make Purdue a more inclusive institution.
-Like Russell, Johnson is also a qualified administrator of multiple intercultural assessment instruments such as the Intercultural Development Inventory and the Beliefs, Events and Values Inventory, and uses them extensively to both stimulate and document intercultural learning.
+Johnson’s nominator commented on her work at the intersection of ICL and and her discipline of library sciences, where she is recognized as a national expert in intercultural competence.
+Johnson is also a qualified administrator of multiple intercultural assessment instruments such as the Intercultural Development Inventory and the Beliefs, Events and Values Inventory, and uses them extensively to both stimulate and document intercultural learning.

 Mark Russell was a champion of intercultural learning (ICL) on campus long before CILMAR came to be in 2016.
 In addition to designing and leading multiple study abroad programs with an ICL focus, Russell was instrumental in the development of the Peace Corps Prep Certificate program at Purdue and co-created with CILMAR staff an ICL course for undergraduates in that program.
-Russell has supported both intercultural and diversity, equity, inclusion and belonging (DEIB) curricular innovation efforts in the College of Agriculture.
+Russell has supported intercultural curricular innovation efforts in the College of Agriculture.
 In particular, his nomination noted how he has effectively mentored many other faculty members as well as students over the years and emphasized his advocacy for experiential education and formative assessment across the curriculum.

 Kristofer Chang Alexander has led an impressive number of study abroad trips in the last eight years—fifteen in all to different parts of the world, including Japan, France, Switzerland, Italy, the United Kingdom, Ireland, Australia, and New Zealand.
 In order to better prepare his students for intercultural learning before, during, and after study abroad, he has designed an innovative 10-week Intercultural Development Plan (IDP), which begins with his students taking the Cultural Intelligence (CQ) assessment.
 Then, Chang Alexander modifies the IDP based on CQ class scores.
 He has currently published two large-scale studies documenting the effectiveness of his IDP on student learning.
 Portions of Chang Alexander’s IDP are now available as on-line modules (PIM) for instructors to use on the Purdue campus in their classrooms, irrespective of academic disciplines and not just for study abroad students.